-I have also made text files for notes that I took when I started to use Emacs (http://2048.fi/emacsbasic.txt) and parts of my Emacs configuration files (http://2048.fi/emacsconfig.txt).
+I have also made a text file for notes that I took when I started to use Emacs (http://2048.fi/emacsbasic.txt) and for parts of my Emacs configuration files (http://2048.fi/emacsconfig.txt).

 I now use the GNU Emacs.app, but when I started using Emacs, I made my own Emacs.app by making a copy of iTerm 2:

 cp -R /Applications/iTerm.app /Applications/Emacs.app defaults write /Applications/Emacs.app/Contents/Info.plist CFBundleIdentifier my.emacs

 Changing the bundle identifier makes the application use a different preferences file than iTerm 2 and allows it to be open at the same time as iTerm 2.

 I changed the command that is ran in new shells to

 /usr/local/bin/emacs from the preferences of my new application.

 I made the default application for text and code files into an application which I created with Platypus and which ran these commands:

 emacsclient -n "$@" open -b my.emacs